drscotthawley/midi-player/README.md

 # Usage

-Intended for (and only used with) Jupyter Notebooks & Colab:
+Only tested with Jupyter Notebooks & Colab, but uses no IPython dependencies so it *should* work in other contexts.
 ```python

 from midi_player import MIDIPlayer